bendtherules/blog-hashnode-backup/ckddoqwv80154xvs198jkaa5m.md

 ## `this` lookup

 Earlier, we looked at how normal variables get resolved in a function.
 But whenever you write `this.someThing`, the value of `this` does NOT get resolved in the same way.
-It is called as a `ThisExpression`, which gets resolved specially.
+It is known as a `ThisExpression`, which gets resolved specially.

 Before going further, lets take a small detour.